element-hq/element-web/code_style.md

     if at all possible.
 11. A component should only use CSS class names in line with the component name.

-    1. When knowingly using a class name from another component, document it.
+    1. When knowingly using a class name from another component, document it with a [comment](#comments).

 12. Curly braces within JSX should be padded with a space, however properties on those components should not.
     See above code example.